 Idaho Sports Betting

-The prospects of legalizing Idaho online sports betting sites in the near future appear dim at present.
-There are no plans in place to legalize sports betting in Idaho, and state lawmakers have declined to pursue the matter.
+The prospects of legalizing Idaho online sports betting sites in the near future appear dim.
+There are no plans in place to legalize sports betting in Idaho, and state lawmakers have not pursued the matter.

 Legal Idaho Betting Sites